k2view-academy/K2View-Academy/articles/39_fabric_catalog/08_search_catalog.md

 <img src="images/search_results.png" style="zoom:75%;" />

 The search results are presented in a list which can be exported into a CSV file.
-The returned result set is limited to 1,000 rows.
+The result set returned to the client is limited to 750 nodes and 750 relations.
+In one search you can get to a total of 1500 results.

 To navigate from the Search Results to a node in the Catalog tree, click the ![](images/link.png) icon in the Name column.
 When navigating to a relation, the Catalog will focus on the FK column of the *refers_to* relation.